bayesianinstitute/Supply-Chain-Gode-Blockchain/README.md

     **package-lock.json**: This file is generated automatically and contains the exact version of each dependency used in the project.

     **Client**s: This Folder contains the client-side code, typically HTML, CSS, and JavaScript, can be organized into a client folder.

+* **Mnemonic** :  it requires mnemonic to be passed in for Provider, this is the seed phrase for the account you'd like to deploy from.
+Create a new .secret file in root directory and enter your 12 word mnemonic seed phrase to get started.
+To get the seedwords from metamask wallet you can go to Metamask Settings, then from the menu choose Security and Privacy where you will see a button that says reveal seed words, refer [here](https://metamask.zendesk.com/hc/en-us/articles/360015290032-How-to-reveal-your-Secret-Recovery-Phrase) for more details.

 * **Compile the smart contract** :  In the terminal, use the following command to compile the smart contract: `truffle compile`
 * **Configuring Truffle for GODE** :